 Honoring Carol Roper and Amy Hallberg

-We are especially thankful for the distinguished careers of two of our teaching faculty who have decided to retire from teaching: Carol Roper and Amy Hallberg.
+We are especially thankful for the distinguished careers of two of our teaching faculty who retired from teaching in June, 2019: Carol Roper and Amy Hallberg.
 These two faculty members are both known for their love of language and for cultivating important habits that pave the way for their students' academic success.

 Carol Roper joined the Pine Point faculty in 1985.
 She started teaching 5th, then 6th, then in the 2/3 classroom, then back to 5th, and finally 6th again!
 Currently Carol focuses on English / Language Arts and mathematics.
 While this is a unique combination of courses, Carol relishes teaching both subjects and points to the logical, parallel skills in writing a sentence and a math equation.
 Carol served as our English Department Chair for many years, leading her colleagues in crucial conversations about portfolios, writing, research, and assessment.
 She's also the major force behind our "One Book, One Middle School" initiative.
 Committed to exhibiting our students' writing and art as a demonstration of learning, Carol also served as the editor of the Pine Quill.
 She takes great joy in reading excerpts from student pieces and sharing the finished product with the Pine Point community.
 It's magical for students to see their work celebrated and published, and we thank Carol for her years of dedication to the Pine Quill.